JustASquirrelinAround/pifandashboard/README.md

 > ✅ This setup is designed for **DietPi**, but should also work with **Raspberry Pi OS** with some manual adjustments (not currently documented).

+> 🛑 NOTE: Designed for Raspberry Pi 3B (including 3B+) and 4B, will NOT work with Pi 5 as this time.

 ---

 ## 🧠 Architecture